bacpop/PopPUNK/docs/query_assignment.rst

 - (required) ``--ref-db database`` -- the name of directory containing the .h5 file.
 - (required) ``--distances database/database.dists`` -- prefix of the distances.
 - ``--model-dir database`` -- directory containing the model fit and network (dists + fit define the network).
-- ``--previous-clustering`` -- directory containing the PopPUNK clusters for the references.
+- ``--previous-clustering database`` -- directory containing the PopPUNK clusters for the references.

 Clustering your genomes
 -----------------------